3 people favorited this theater

 The interior of the building was also a spectacle to behold.
 Audience members, upon entering into the interior foyer, were greeted with ornamental features executed in white and gold, a black and white tiled floor, and a staircase to the mezzanine level attractively designed with black and gold wrought iron balustrades.
 Great mirrors were placed in the archways of one side of the foyer that enhanced the illumination of the crystal chandeliers.
 The opposite side mimicked these archways, but instead of mirrors, windows that were draped in stone colored cloth and entrances that opened on to Fifth Street were designed to bring in the natural elements of the outside.

 Many of these architectural gems and original theatrical equipment are still part of the Orpheum Theater today, including a 1920’s auto-transformer lighting panel and a hemp counterweight system.
 Also featured are Art Deco light sconces and an Italian tiled ticket kiosk, which were later additions.
 In 1936, the Orpheum Theater underwent a remodel which was handled by Boller Brothers of Kansas City, Missouri.
-The theater also had two marquees, one which was added in the late-1930’s and the other which was added in the 1950’s when the name was changed to the Tom Sawyer.
+It was remodeled in 1949 to the plans of architect Cletis R. Foley.
+The theater also had two marquees, one which was added in the late-1930’s and the other which was added in the 1950’s when the name was changed to the Tom Sawyer Theater.
 The latter marquee is still affixed to the building.

 The Orpheum Theater has changed hands and purposes over its 80 plus year history.
 Initially it was owned and operated by J.B.
 Price, who ran it as a movie house and live performance venue.
 Some of its other previous owners have been: Frisina Enterprises Inc., Wallace Smashey, and Hannibal-LaGrange College.